bullmoose20/MK-Docs/docs/komet/guides/assets.md

 ???+ important

-    Assets can be stored anywhere on the host system that Komet has visibility of (i.e. if using docker, the directory must be mounted/visible to the docker container).
+    Assets can be stored anywhere on the host system that Kometa has visibility of (i.e. if using docker, the directory must be mounted/visible to the docker container).

-    For the sake of this document, we will assume that your assets folders are all based within the directory mapped to `config` within your Komet environment.
+    For the sake of this document, we will assume that your assets folders are all based within the directory mapped to `config` within your Kometa environment.

 ```yaml
 settings: